Idols: The Art of the Cyclades and Anatolia in the Bronze Age

 Bellotto: The Königstein Views Reunited

 Around 1756, Bernardo Bellotto, court painter to the Elector of Saxony and King of Poland August III, was commissioned to produce five views of the impressive fortress of Königstein in Germany.
 The five large-scale works offer a meticulous view of the historic monument, both from the surrounding landscape and from within its walls, and capture details of daily life: for instance, a pulley used to deliver goods up to the heights of the fortress (which was built on a rocky hill).
 This precision can be seen throughout the work of Bellotto; his views of Warsaw were even consulted during the city’s reconstruction after the Second World War.
 Due to the turmoil of the Seven Years War (1756-1763), the paintings were probably not delivered to Bellotto’s patron and instead imported to Britain within the artist’s lifetime (one is now in the National Gallery of Art, Washington, DC; the others remain in British collections).
-All five views are reunited for this exhibition at the National Gallery, which celebrates the 2017 acquisition of The Fortress of Königstein from the North (1756-1758), shown below.
+All five views are reunited for this exhibition at the National Gallery, which celebrates the 2017 acquisition of The Fortress of Königstein from the North (1756-1758).

 National Gallery, London